Share this

 Inventory Loss Prevention: Strategies Every Warehouse Needs

 Inventory loss prevention depends on more than cameras and audits.
 It hinges on visibility, control, and clean handoffs across the warehouse.
-When access, movement, and timing break down, risk follows.
-Understanding where loss starts is the first step to stopping it.
+When access, movement, and timing break down, risk follows — and it compounds quietly before anyone notices.
+Opendock SmartGate was built to close the gate-level gaps where inventory risk most often begins.

-The Hidden Causes of Inventory Loss Inside the Warehouse
+What Are the Hidden Causes of Inventory Loss Inside the Warehouse?

-Inventory risk increases when handoffs between receiving, storage, and shipping lack consistency.
+- Poor tracking between receiving, storage, and shipping: Inventory risk increases when handoffs between receiving, storage, and shipping lack consistency.
 Gaps in tracking create moments where goods exist physically but not operationally.
 Without clear confirmation at each transition, items can be misplaced, shipped incorrectly, or quietly removed, leaving teams chasing errors after the fact.
+For a look at how small access lapses compound into recurring losses, see 5 tips for preventing pilferage in logistics.

-How Yard and Gate Activity Contributes to Inventory Loss
+How Does Yard and Gate Activity Contribute to Inventory Loss?

 Yard and gate activity introduce new variables that directly affect inventory control and security.